E2FL: Equal and Equitable Federated Learning: Experiments

 In Table~\ref{tab:FEM}, we compare the performance and fairness of different FL algorithms on FEMNIST.
 We show the user-level fairness (equality) metrics, as there are not specific groups defined for this dataset.
-Our experimental results show that: \textbf{(1)} Training on local data compared to FedAvg does not provide utility, thus all the clients have incentive to participate in the FL to get more accurate models. \textbf{(2)} q-FFL~\cite{li2019fair} can provide more fair results (more equal) for all the clients by reducing the variance by 7\% with cost of reducing the accuracy by 1.10\%.
-The reason behind this accuracy reduction is that in q-FFL, we give more attention to making more uniform performances for clients in majority groups and ignoring more the clients in the minority groups. \textbf{(3)} \name shows clear advantage over other algorithms, it can provide both utility and fairness.
+Our experimental results show that: \textbf{(1)} Training on local data compared to FedAvg does not provide utility, thus all the clients have incentive to participate in the FL to get more accurate models. \textbf{(2)} q-FFL~\cite{li2019fair} can provide more equal results by reducing the variance by 7\% with cost of reducing the accuracy by 1.10\%.
+The reason behind this accuracy reduction is that q-FFL gives more attention to making the clients performances more uniform for the clients in majority groups, so it is using smaller portion of the knowledge from minorities . \textbf{(3)} \name shows clear advantage over other algorithms, it can provide both utility and fairness.
 As the groups are unknown in FEMNIST, we use three different approaches of group inference.
 For Lowest Loss and OneShot approaches, we use 2 static groups, and for rank clustering we use 5 clusters.
-We also report more details of 2, 3, 4, and 5 clusters in Appendix~\ref{sec:rankclusterExp} Table~\ref{tab:Kmeans}. \name has good features from both worlds: it can improves the utility and fairness together: EFFL increases the average of accuracies by 2.5\% and reduces the variance of clients by 24\%.
+We also report more details of 2, 3, 4, and 5 clusters in Appendix~\ref{sec:rankclusterExp} Table~\ref{tab:Kmeans2}. \name has good features from both worlds: it can improves the utility and fairness together: EFFL increases the average of accuracies by 2.5\% and reduces the variance of clients by 24\%.
 These benefits are coming from a) \emph{training multiple models each for one group}, and b) \emph{using knowledge of all the participating clients for all the clients by combining all the group models into one global model}. \textbf{(4)} Lowest Loss and rank clustering perform better than OneShot inference approach because in OneShot we have just one forward and backward passes compared to other methods that needs more operations.